Think Twice Before Letting Your “Other Half” Move In!

 Long story short – if you own a house in your personal name and someone you are in a relationship with moves into your house, you could be putting your house at risk.
 This can also occur where a couple buy a property together, but one person puts in significantly more money towards the property than the other.

 To avoid such a situation, you and your partner need to sign a contracting out agreement (“COA”) ideally before you start living together.
-Yes, this can be awkward to discuss with your partner and yes, it does cost money.
+Yes, this can be awkward to discuss with your partner, and yes, it costs money.
 However, it is the only way to protect your assets from future claims in the event you separate or die.

-Our advice – have the discussion and spend some money early to get the COA in place.
+Our advice is to have the discussion and spend some money early to get the COA in place.

 We have also seen situations where couples have tried to prepare their own agreement, but under the law, a “homemade” agreement will not be legally valid.